ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 Most importanly make sure that the sandbox is enabled (sandbox: `yes` in the command output of the command above).
-If the above command `nix-shell` is not found try to open a new terminal or run `source /etc/profile` within the same terminal in order to update the `$PATH` variable to include the nix commands.
+If the above command `nix-shell` is not found, try to open a new terminal or run `source /etc/profile` within the same terminal in order to update the `$PATH` variable to include the Nix commands.

-Once nix is working, you can try building the demo packages from this repository.
+Once Nix is working, you can try building the demo packages from this repository.

-When using the `nix-build` tool for building a package one can specify a parameter `--keep-failed`, which makes the build process to not throw away already build artifacts.
+When using the `nix-build` tool for building a package, one can specify a parameter `--keep-failed`, which prevents the build process from deleting already built artifacts.

 The first package should not fail (change to the repository root before executing the command):